jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **W:** Yes, exactly!
 Let us imagine definitions of words as metal nodules.
 After a nodule is heated to a high temperature, it is workable.
 Similarly, when new terminology is coined, it has a period where it is malleable and adaptive and achieving local consensus is relatively easy.

 Of course, over the course of the annealing process, meaning can drift.
 Centralizing then, is a form of metal hardening and shaping.
 It anchors meaning and prevents it from being easily modified.
-Just as one should not have metals be load bearing until they've hardened and been shaped for their specific use case, semantically fluid terms should not be epistemelogically load bearing.
+Just as one should not have metals be load bearing until they've hardened and been shaped for their specific use case, semantically fluid terms should not be epistemologically load bearing.

 We imagine new words as small nodules.
 The size correlates with the number of individuals that agree with the definition.
 Smaller nodules reach the right temperature for annealing more easily.
 As the definition becomes more widely accepted, it gains mass and becomes harder to work.